 Flu season has begun, which means that local doctors’ offices, urgent care centers and hospitals may soon be filled with coughing, achy, sneezing, unhappy people.
 Nearly 10,000 cases of flu were reported in San Diego County in 2018.

 The flu is serious business, but it can be prevented or minimized.
 Not all flu-like symptoms mean you have the flu, but treatment of these symptoms is similar for both illnesses.
 Here’s what you need to know to help keep yourself and those around you healthy.

 How to prevent the flu

 Now is the time to get the flu vaccine, which is the best way to protect yourself and others.
 Flu vaccines are available at your doctor’s office and at many local pharmacies.
-Sharp Rees-Stealy patients can visit one of twelve Sharp Rees-Stealy flu clinics around the county, or their primary care doctor.
+Sharp Rees-Stealy patients can find information on receiving their vaccine by visiting sharp.com/fluvaccine, or through their primary care doctor.
 Sharp Community Medical Group patients can visit one of these vaccine locations.

 Wash your hands frequently.